 You’ve probably seen someone with lipedema.
-You may even know someone who has it, but have been unaware of their disease.
-Lipedema is a chronic condition that causes the accumulation of fat most often in the lower part of the body.
-However it can also occur in the upper arms.
+You may even know someone who has it but has been unaware of the disease.
+Lipedema is a chronic condition that causes fat accumulation, most often in the lower part of the body.
+However, it can also occur in the upper arms.
 It is a condition that almost exclusively occurs in women.
-Lidpedmea is often confused with obesity and frequently misdiagnosed.
-Women with lipedema may also suffer from easy bruising, sensitivity to touch and pain.
-Commonly, there will be a disproportionate distribution of fat with a smaller upper body and a larger lower body.
-Mayo Clinic first reported this disease in 1940, but the condition still remains largely misunderstood and under-diagnosed.
+Lidpedmea is often confused with obesity and is frequently misdiagnosed.
+Women with lipedema may also suffer from easy bruising, sensitivity to touch, and pain.
+Commonly, there will be a disproportionate distribution of fat with a more petite upper body and a larger lower body.
+Mayo Clinic first reported this disease in 1940, but the condition remains largely misunderstood and underdiagnosed.

-The exact cause of this condition is unknown and it may be that it has many causes.
-Heredity seems to be a major factor in this disease.
-Family history of lipedema is often noted and potential genes associated with the condition have been recently identified.
-Female hormonal changes during puberty, pregnancy and perimenopause also seem to play a role in this condition.
-Other hormones, such as insulin and thyroid hormones may also be involved.
+The exact cause of this condition is unknown, and it may be that it has many reasons.
+Heredity seems to be a significant factor in this disease.
+A family history of lipedema is often noted, and potential genes associated with the condition have been recently identified.
+Female hormonal changes during puberty, pregnancy, and perimenopause also seem to play a role in this condition.
+Other hormones, such as insulin and thyroid hormones, may also be involved.

 LIPEDEMA OR LYMPHEDEMA?

 Lipedema and lymphedema are two distinct and different conditions.
-It’s important to understand and differentiate between the two in order to best treat the condition.
-Lipedema is primarily a fat based disorder, while lymphedema is primarily a fluid-based disorder.
-However, they do have a relationship to one another and one condition can lead to the other.
-This is why it is not uncommon for someone with lipedema to develop lymphedema as well.
+Understanding and differentiating between the two is essential to treat the condition best.
+Lipedema is primarily a fat-based disorder, while lymphedema is a fluid-based disorder.
+However, they have a relationship, and one condition can lead to another.
+This is why it is not uncommon for someone with lipedema to develop lymphedema.

 Lipedema is bilateral and symmetrical, while lymphedema can be unilateral.
-When lymphedema is bilateral the legs will not be the same size.
-The feet are not affected with edema in lipedema, but they often are in lymphedema.
-Infections, like cellulitis, are more common in lymphedema than they are in lipedema.
+When lymphedema is bilateral, the legs will not be the same size.
+The feet are not affected by edema in lipedema, but they often are in lymphedema.
+Infections like cellulitis are more common in lymphedema than they are in lipedema.
 Furthermore, pain and sensitivity are usually not associated with lipedema.
-It can become confusing when both lipedema and lymphedema are present, so proper diagnosis by a knowledgeable medical provider can be helpful to guide treatment.
+It can become confusing when both lipedema and lymphedema are present, so a proper diagnosis by a knowledgeable medical provider can be helpful to guide treatment.

 SIGNS & SYMPTOMS

 Weight gain connected to hormonal change is often associated with Lipedema.
 Early stages may not have any symptoms other than what looks like cellulite.
-As the disease progresses the signs and symptoms become more obvious.
-Some of the signs associated with this are:
+As the disease progresses, the signs and symptoms become more apparent.
+Some of the characters associated with this are:

 - A buildup of fatty tissue in the legs and sometimes in the upper arms